TREASURIES-Most U.S. yields fall on renewed recession jitters

 U.S. 30-year dollar swap spread

-(Reporting by Herbert Lash; Additional reporting by Anisha Sircar in Bengaluru; Editing by Alison Williams, Kirsten Donovan)
+(Reporting by Herbert Lash; Additional reporting by Anisha Sircar in Bengaluru; Editing by Alison Williams, Will Dunham and Kirsten Donovan)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.